 You can't be any other teacher, but the one you are comfortable with - and that's you!

-My first teaching job was a Special Education middle school teacher in an urban public therapeutic day school.
+My first teaching job was a Special Education middle school teacher in a public therapeutic day school located in an inner city.
 All of my students lived in poverty and all were diagnosed with mental health disorders.
-Despite the odds being stacked against me, I was excited to be a teacher.
+Despite the odds being stacked against me - and them -, I was excited to be a teacher.
 My excitement didn’t even wain when I greeted my 16-year-old eighth graders who towered at least a foot above me at the classroom door the first morning!

 My kiddos were tough.
 They tested me every day.
 There were fist fights in the classroom, one handed tossing of desks across the room in anger, and plans of suicide shared with me weekly.

 I was being given a lot of advice from the other teachers in the school: “Do this”, “Don’t do that”, “I do it this way”, “This is the way you should do it”, “You shouldn’t do that.”
 It was all well intentioned, but it made me feel like I was doing something wrong.
 I couldn’t fail these kids, but my all wasn’t enough I thought.